 Liverpool meet Tottenham in the Premier League this weekend, a fixture which has produced some classic contests and a whole host of glorious goals.

-This weekend’s encounter shapes as a huge fixture for both sides with neither in a position to drop points, as the two teams compete for a top four finish and Champions League qualification.
+This weekend’s encounter shapes as a huge fixture for both sides with neither in a position to drop points, as the two teams compete for a place in Europe.

 Ahead of Sunday’s showdown, we’ve looked back at some of the most memorable Premier League goals from games between Liverpool and Tottenham.